 Attack on Bitcoin

 Bitcoin is a digital asset with intrinsic value that can be instantaneously stolen and irreversibly transferred to new owners.
-This provides hackers with a huge incentive to steal Bitcoins.
+That provides hackers with a huge incentive to steal Bitcoins.

 Attacking the consensus protocol

-One of the most well-known theoretical vulnerabilities of Bitcoin's consensus mechanism is the 51% attack scenario.
-This scenario involves controlling a majority (51%) of the entire network's computing power.
-As a result, attackers can cause deliberate "forks" in the blockchain and double-spend transactions thanks to their ability to mine the majority of the blocks to interfere with the process of recording new transactions.
+One of the most well-known theoretical vulnerabilities of Bitcoin's consensus mechanism is the 51% attack scenario which involves controlling a majority (51%) of the entire network's computing power.
+As a result, attackers can cause deliberate "forks" in the blockchain and double-spend transactions thanks to their ability to mine most of the blocks to interfere with recording new transactions.

-In order to mitigate this kind of attack, merchants, especially those who sell high-value items, should wait for more blocks to be added to the blockchain before handing over their items.
-The deeper the block is to be re-mined, the longer and harder it is for the attackers to cause a deliberate fork.
+To mitigate this kind of attack, merchants, especially those who sell high-value items, should wait for more blocks to be added to the blockchain before handing over their items.
+The deeper the block is re-mined, the longer and harder it is for the attackers to cause a deliberate fork.

 Attacking the user